kbaseIncubator/kbase-ui-docs/old_docs/from-kbase-ui/book/getting-started/prerequisites.md

 In deployments, KBase uses an nginx proxy front end and rancher to orchestrate kbase-ui and other services which operate to form a connected set of services.

-For basic kbase-ui usage and local development, a special docker-compose configuration provides a proxy container as well as kbase-ui container to simulate this service configuration.
+For basic kbase-ui usage and local development, a developer-only docker-compose configuration provides a proxy container as well as kbase-ui container to simulate this service configuration.

 The requirements for them are simple: make, git, and docker.